LongBay/Joplin-Light-Theme/README.md

 # Joplin-Light-Theme

-A light theme for those find it dazzling looking at white background.
+This light theme is for those find it dazzling looking at white background.
+It is best used under default three column layout, but you can also adjust the border for other layout.

-This theme is far from completed yet, but posted here in case if everyone is interested.
+The code is quite messy at the moment, but posted here in case if everyone is interested.

 This theme is modified from [Joplin Clear UI theme](https://github.com/marcteys/joplin-theme-clearUI) by [Marc Teyssier](https://github.com/marcteys).